Tsotsitaal and Camtho: Iscamtho in the media

 After the abolition of apartheid in South Africa in 1994, kwaito, already a popular music form in South Africa, and its artists came to embrace the use of tsotsitaal in lyrical content.
 Because they are associated with urban thugs and the criminal subculture, tsotsitaals and Iscamtho are seen by many as a South African form of gangsta slang.
 However, the language is more than a mere slang, and is referred to by its speakers as "our language".
 With the advent of rising middle-class and elite Blacks in South Africa after apartheid and the significance of gold to the South African history and culture, the attitudes prevalent in kwaito music appropriate gold to notions of success and wealth.
 Because of their urban nature and form, tsotsitaals came to be emblematic of the attitudes of post-apartheid South African black poor youth that were largely apolitical, concerned mainly with a representation of success and wealth.

 Today, kwaito music using tsotsitaal and more especially Iscamtho can be heard on national radio stations such as YFM (for Youth FM).
-Some prominent artists such as Zola7 speak Iscamtho when they appear in the media (Zola7 especially has its own regular TV show).
+Some prominent artists such as Zola 7 speak Iscamtho when they appear in the media (Zola 7 especially has its own regular TV show).
 Iscamtho is also used in advertisement, for all products which aim at the youths.
 Finally, Iscamtho has spread on television, through youth programs such as series (especially Yizo Yizo), soapies (Rhythm City or Generations) and entertainment shows.
 From 2007, a local television station opened in Orlando West, Soweto.
 Called SowetoTV, this station uses Iscamtho as one of its main languages, together with English, Zulu and Sotho.
 A number of programs for the youths are in Iscamtho only, such as Dlalangeringas (which means “Let's speak Iscamtho”).